 Translational research transforms currently available knowledge into useful measures for everyday clinical and public health practices.
 Translation research aims to assess the implementation of standards of care, understand the barriers to their implementation, and intervene across all levels of health care delivery and public health to improve the quality of care and health outcomes, including quality of life.1

-BRIDGES (Bringing Research in Diabetes to Global Environments and Systems) was developed by the International Diabetes Federation to provide strategies and solutions, through an educational grant from Lilly Diabetes, to support translational research efforts worldwide.
-With a budget of USD 10 million over a period of seven years (2007-2014) and through several calls for applications, BRIDGES has invested in primary and secondary prevention of diabetes worldwide.
-The programme has financially supported and mentored 41 projects in 36 countries, taking the programme's five primary objectives into account:
+BRIDGES (Bringing Research in Diabetes to Global Environments and Systems) was developed by the International Diabetes Federation to provide strategies and solutions to support translational research efforts worldwide.
+With a budget of USD 10 million over a period of seven years (2007-2014), BRIDGES invested in primary and secondary prevention of diabetes worldwide.
+The programme had five primary objectives:

 Enhancing health systems

 Improving access to affordable quality care and education

 Strengthening preventive efforts worldwide

 Reinforcing the human rights of people with diabetes